ForSetGeorgia/StoryBuilder/README.md

 * cron jobs - to send notifications and to process videos

 You will need the following [Environment Variables](https://help.ubuntu.com/community/EnvironmentVariables) set:
-* STORY_BUILDER_FROM_EMAIL - email address to send all emails from
+* EMAIL_FROM - email address to send all emails from
-* STORY_BUILDER_FROM_PWD - password of above email address
+* EMAIL_FROM_PWD - password of above email address
+* EMAIL_FROM_SMTP - smtp address of above email address
-* STORY_BUILDER_TO_EMAIL - email address to send feedback form messages to
+* EMAIL_TO - email address to send feedback form messages to
+* ERROR_EMAIL_FROM - email address to send application errors from
-* STORY_BUILDER_ERROR_TO_EMAIL - email address to send application errors to
+* ERROR_EMAIL_TO - email address to send application errors to
-* STORY_BUILDER_FACEBOOK_APP_ID - Facebook is one of the options for logging in to the system and you must have an app account created under facebook developers.
+* FACEBOOK_APP_ID - Facebook is one of the options for logging in to the system and you must have an app account created under facebook developers.
 This key stores the application id.
+* FACEBOOK_APP_ID_DEV - same as above, but for use in testing environments
-* STORY_BUILDER_FACEBOOK_APP_SECRET - This key stores the facebook application secret.
+* FACEBOOK_APP_SECRET - This key stores the facebook application secret.
+* FACEBOOK_APP_SECRET_DEV - same as above, but for use in testing environments
+* YOUTUBE_API_KEY - YouTube API key ([get from here](https://console.developers.google.com/project)) is used to verify that the YouTube urls exist.
+* BITLY_TOKEN - bit.ly generic access token ([get from here](https://bitly.com/a/oauth_apps)) used to shorten URLs to published stories
+* BITLY_TOKEN_DEV - same as above, but for use in testing environments
-* STORY_BUILDER_DISQUS - Disqus is used for the commenting system and your unique website key is stored here
+* DISQUS - Disqus is used for the commenting system and your unique website key is stored here
-* STORY_BUILDER_BITLY_TOKEN - bit.ly generic access token ([get from here](https://bitly.com/a/oauth_apps)) used to shorten URLs to published stories
-* STORY_BUILDER_BITLY_TOKEN_DEV - same as above, but for use in testing environments
+* DISQUS_DEV - same as above, but for use in testing environments
-* STORY_BUILDER_ADDTHIS_PROFILEID - addthis.com profile ID ([get from here](https://www.addthis.com/settings/publisher)) to use the addthis share tools
+* ADDTHIS_PROFILEID - addthis.com profile ID ([get from here](https://www.addthis.com/settings/publisher)) to use the addthis share tools
-* STORY_BUILDER_ADDTHIS_PROFILEID_DEV - same as above, but for use in testing environments
+* ADDTHIS_PROFILEID_DEV - same as above, but for use in testing environments
-* STORY_BUILDER_YOUTUBE_API_KEY - YouTube API key ([get from here](https://console.developers.google.com/project)) is used to verify that the YouTube urls exist.
 * DETECT_LANGUAGE_API_KEY - [Language Detection API](http://detectlanguage.com/) key for determining the language a story is written in